Harvest One Cannabis Strikes Supply Agreement With GenCanna (OTC:HRVOF)

 GenCanna is an agriculture-technology company focused on the production of hemp-derived CBD.

-Upon the agreement, GenCanna is supposed to supply Harvest One with GMP Certified CBD oil and finished products for distribution in regulated markets across the globe.
+Upon the agreement, GenCanna is supposed to supply Harves one with GMP Certified CBD oil and finished products for distribution in regulated markets across the globe.
 The products will be distributed under Satipharm, Dream Water, and LivRelief™ brands in the next two years.

 Furthermore, GenCanna will help with Harvest One’s research and production of the current and new CBD-infused products.